General Questions

 If you’re completing a vocational education course or qualification, you can commence your studies at any time on enrolment.
 Courses, qualifications or subjects will need to be completed within the duration period stated on the individual course web page.
 The course duration commences the day you enrol and activate a vocational education course or subject.
 You’ll be notified of your course end date on enrolment.
 You can also find this information in your KapLearn subject room.

-Census date relates to higher education subjects.
+Census date relates to higher education courses and subjects.
 It’s the date enrolments close for a study period.
 After census date, you’re unable to enrol into that specific study period.
 You can enrol into the next available study period, provided enrolments are open.

 If you’re already enrolled in a study period and can’t continue with your studies, you’ll need to withdraw from, or defer, your studies before census date to avoid financial or academic penalties.
 You must advise Kaplan Professional why you’re withdrawing from a subject enrolment.
 For subject withdrawals made on or before census date, you’re entitled to a full refund.